-- (1) Reflects the non-equity incentive bonus for the 2007 fiscal year paid in February 2008, which is also included in the Summary Compensation Table above. - (2) Accelerated vesting of stock option amounts is calculated as the difference between the closing market price of our common stock on December 31, 2007 (\$40.47 per share as reported on the New York Stock Exchange) and the respective exercise prices of the in-the-money unvested stock options. - (3) Accelerated lapse of restrictions on outstanding restricted stock awards is calculated by multiplying the applicable number of shares of restricted stock by the closing market price of our common stock on December 31, 2007 (\$40.47 per share as reported on the New York Stock Exchange). - (4) Accelerated lapse of restrictions on outstanding PARSUP awards is calculated by multiplying the applicable number of shares of common stock issuable upon of conversion of PARSUP award by the closing market price of our common stock on December 31, 2007 (\$40.47 per share as reported on the New York Stock Exchange).
-These PARSUP awards vested fully on February 1, 2008 and as such are no longer outstanding. - (5) Amount equal to two times Mr. Kloeppel's base salary in effect at December 31, 2007 plus two times Mr. Kloeppel's cash incentive bonus for the 2006 fiscal year. - (6) Amount equal to three times Mr. Kloeppel's base salary in effect at December 31, 2007 plus three times Mr. Kloeppel's highest incentive cash bonus for the preceding three years. - $(7) \ \ Represents the continuation of Mr. \ Kloeppel's monthly car allowance for two years following termination.$ - (8) Consists of: (i) \$28,026, which represents the continuation of the Company's standard level of health insurance coverage for Mr. Kloeppel for three years following termination (assuming an annual cost to the Company of \$9,342, which was the cost to the Company of providing these benefits to Mr. Kloeppel in

-2007); (ii) \$36,000, which represents continuation of Mr. Kloeppel's monthly car allowance for three years following termination; (iii) \$15,000, which represents the maximum allowance for financial counseling services to Mr. Kloeppel for three years following termination; and (iv) \$15,000, which represents the maximum allowance for executive physical examination fees to Mr. Kloeppel for three years following termination.
+(1) Reflects the non-equity incentive bonus for the 2008 fiscal year paid in February 2009, which is also included in the 2008 Summary Compensation Table above.

+(2) No amounts are included with respect to the accelerated vesting of stock option amounts since the closing market price of our common stock on December 31, 2008 (\$10.84 per share as reported on the New York Stock Exchange) was less than the respective exercise price of each of Mr. Kloeppel's stock options.

+- (3) Accelerated lapse of restrictions on outstanding restricted stock awards is calculated by multiplying the applicable number of shares of restricted stock by the closing market price of our common stock on December 31, 2008 (\$10.84 per share as reported on the New York Stock Exchange). - (4) Accelerated lapse of restrictions on outstanding restricted stock unit awards is calculated by multiplying the applicable number of shares of common stock issuable upon conversion of the restricted stock unit award granted to Mr. Kloeppel on February 4, 2008 by the closing market price of our common stock on December 31, 2008 (\$10.84 per share as reported on the New York Stock Exchange).
+These awards vest in whole or in part on the fourth anniversary of the date of grant based on the combination of the Company's cash EPS CAGR and CCF CAGR over the 2008 through 2011 fiscal years.
+See "Compensation Discussion and Analysis Compensation Programs for 2008" for further discussion of the vesting and other requirements of these restricted stock units.
+The amounts set forth above assume that each such award will vest in full. - (5) Amount equal to two times base salary in effect at December 31, 2008 plus two times cash incentive bonus for the 2007 fiscal year. - (6) Amount equal to three times base salary in effect at December 31, 2008 plus three times highest incentive cash bonus for the preceding three years. - (7) Represents the continuation of monthly car allowance for two years following termination. - (8) Consists of (i) \$38,250, which represents the continuation of the Company's standard level of health insurance coverage for three years following termination (assuming an annual cost to the Company of \$12,750, which was the cost to the Company of providing these benefits in 2008); (ii) \$36,000, which represents continuation of monthly car allowance for three years following termination; (iii) \$15,000, which represents the maximum allowance for financial counseling services for three years following termination; and (iv) \$15,000, which represents the maximum allowance for executive physical examination fees for three years following termination.